TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/6-Persistence/2a-creating-the-repositories.rst

    In TYPO3 each Content Element and Dataset which should be rendered in the Backend corresponds to a certain Page.
-Technically, a page is nothing more than a a Node Element or a leaf in the virtual Page Tree.
+Technically, a page is nothing more than a Node Element or a leaf in the virtual Page Tree.
 Every page is associated with a unique Page ID (PID).
 Some of the pages are reachable via a URL and TYPO3 renders and delivers them (usually in HTML).
 For example, the URL *http://www.example.com/index.php?id=123* requests the Page with the